• Greener

 Early adopters know spicy food isn’t just bold—it’s better for you and the planet.
 Compared to sweet, salty, or savory options, spicy dishes offer a wide range of health benefits and are resource-efficient to produce.

-In particular, early adopters prefer cayenne to spice up their dish.
+For a touch a spice, cayenne peppers are the favorite.
 Rich in capsaicin, a powerful antioxidant primarily found in peppers, this ancient Bolivian pepper thrives in droughts, yields abundantly and is widely grown in the US—keeping its carbon footprint low.
-Weather you use it ground, in hot sauce or cooked whole, cayenne is the way to go.
+Whether you use it ground, in hot sauce or cooked whole, cayenne is the way to go.

 HEALTH